lisiki-jp/okinawa_gametheory/README.md

 Influential figures can spread the idea much faster and farther than an ordinary man.

 When mass media think, "Seems like most of the Japanese will like this idea", they will follow.
-When the government thinks, "Seems like we are going to lose the next election if we don't change the course", they will end the fake aid.
+When the government thinks, "Seems like we are going to lose the next election if we don't change the course", they will end the halmful aid.
 And to that, you should spread this idea as far as you can.

 **You are the one who pushes the First Domino.**